malekhammou/host-ats-internal-api/README.md

 2. Inside your working directory, create a folder containing your video(s)
 3. Run `docker run -d --name <container-name> -v <videos-folder-path>:data/videos malekhammou24/host-ats` 4- Run `docker cp <container-name>:/results .` to get the results in your working directory

+## Next Steps
+**Configuration:**
+- Full configurability (all parameters listed here: https://github.com/simula/host-ats#configuration, and more)
+- Add the number of thumbnail candidates to be provided in the output ("X" below) as a configuration parameter

+**Outputs:**
+- Provide more metadata about the selected thumbnail, as well as other thumbnail candidates
+- Top X thumbnail candidates, instead of single/all, should be listed in the output file and provided as images

+**Logic:**
+- Remove bad quality frames/thumbnails first
+- Since there are many different preferences in terms of what people think are good images, we should have a “model” to select each of these preferences then it is up to the customer to make a ruleset to prioritize

+**Testing:**
+- Support multi-config in the core pipeline (CLI) and Docker
+- Create test suite which can run the Docker multiple times with different configurations, using a single JSON, based on the multi-config (as an example, see "multi_config" option in https://github.com/MONROE-PROJECT/Experiments/tree/master/experiments/nettest/nettest-client)